aaliyevaa/applied-cryptography/README.md

 # Applied Cryptography

-Code implementations for university cryptography course.
+This repository contains cryptography implementations and exercises completed for IS204: Introduction to Cryptography.

 ## Structure
 - `assignments/` - Course assignments and homework

-Assignments are organized sequentially and include implementation details and comments.
+  - Each assignment is organized in its own directory with implementation code and a README explaining the cryptographic concept and approach